 Question 6: What Is Your Firm's Relationship With the AI Vendors You Recommend?

 Consulting firms earn referral fees, implementation partner bonuses, and co-marketing arrangements from AI vendors.
-These relationships are not inherently corrupt, but they create conflicts of interest that should be disclosed.
+These relationships aren't inherently corrupt, but they create conflicts of interest that should be disclosed.

 Ask directly: do you receive any financial benefit from recommending specific AI platforms?
-A trustworthy firm will disclose this without being defensive about it.
-They should also be able to explain why the platform they are recommending is right for your specific situation, not just right for their partnership arrangement.
+A trustworthy firm will disclose this without being defensive.
+They should also be able to explain why the platform they're recommending is right for your specific situation, not just right for their partnership arrangement.

 Question 7: How Do You Handle It When the Right Answer Is to Not Use AI?

 The best AI consulting firms sometimes recommend not using AI.
 Some processes are better served by better software, better data, or better hiring.
-A firm that always recommends AI is not advising you.
-They are selling you.
+A firm that always recommends AI isn't advising you.
+They're selling you.

 Question 8: What Is Your Methodology for Assessing Organizational Readiness Before Deployment?

-MIT's 95% pilot failure rate is not a technology problem.
-[3] It is a readiness problem.
+MIT's 95% pilot failure rate isn't a technology problem.
+[3] It's a readiness problem.
 Firms that skip the readiness assessment to get to the billable implementation work are optimizing for their engagement revenue, not your outcomes.

 Look for firms that have a formal readiness assessment methodology covering data infrastructure, process clarity, technical capability, governance posture, and change management capacity.
-If the readiness assessment is a two-hour workshop before the proposal, that is not an assessment.
-That is a sales call with a different name.
+If the readiness assessment is a two-hour workshop before the proposal, that isn't an assessment.
+That's a sales call with a different name.

 Question 9: How Do You Ensure Our Data and Models Remain Ours?